-Grasshopper is very often looked at as a tool to intuitively create complex geometries.
-Nevertheless its potential is even just as powerful when it comes to systemize complex geometries to make them producible.
+Grasshopper is very often seen as a tool to intuitively create complex geometries.
+Nevertheless its potential is just as powerful when it comes to systemized complex geometries to make them producible.

-For the developed planning of the Volkswagen stand on the automobile fair in Paris 2012, Grasshopper helped in achieving the challenges of a highly complex geometry combined with a competitive deadline.
-An intuitive, straight forward user interface with ready-made geometrical operations in combination with the possibility to include self-written code from a c# and python library brings together two powerful tools.
+For the developed planning of the Volkswagen stand in the automobile fair in Paris 2012, Grasshopper helped in achieving the challenges of a highly complex geometry combined with a competitive deadline.
+An intuitive, straight forward user interface with ready-made geometrical operations in combination with the possibility to include self-written code from a c# and Python library brings together two powerful tools.

 The overall surface geometry of 780 sqm of the Volkswagen stand had to be subdivided into 220 frames, being themselves subdivided into 6 x 6 ribs – a system often talked about as “waffles”.

 - From the outer surface and its inner offset a pure Grasshopper definition extracted four curves by intersection with a set of two planes.

 - Making use of Grasshoppers programming components, a c# script systemized and put together the extracted lines to form solids, which would fulfill the requirements in precision for the following stages.
 A c# script is preferable if enhanced granularity is required.

 - In a third step, each of the ribs was subtracted from its 6 perpendicular neighbors to create the interlocking connections.
 While being totally different in geometry all the connections share one important aspect: Due to a 90° angle, they all can be produced by 3-axis milling.